syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ## From Toolbar

 To save an image from the toolbar, click the `Save` button in the top toolbar.
-The saved image will be added in default pictures library "C:\\Users\\your name\\Pictures\\Saved Pictures".
+The saved image will be added to the default pictures library at `C:\\Users\\your name\\Pictures\\Saved Pictures`.

 ## Using Code

-Programmatically, `Save` method can be used in the SfImageEditor control to save the image.
+Programmatically, the `Save` method can be used in the SfImageEditor control to save the image.

 {% highlight C# %}